 O Kipos tou Mouseiou

-📍 28is Oktovriou 44, inside the museum garden
+📍 Patision 44, inside the museum garden

 Specialty coffee and light food inside the restored garden of the Archaeological Museum.
 Free entry — no museum ticket needed — worth it just for the coffee.